Mariners taking shot at another veteran reliever, sign Matt Andriese

 Note

-- The plan is for Justus Sheffield (left forearm/oblique strain) to make one more rehab start with Class AAA Tacoma and push his pitch count up in the 80s and then be activated from the injured list if he comes out of it healthy.
+- The plan is for Justus Sheffield (left forearm/oblique strain) to make one more rehab start with Tacoma and push his pitch count up in the 80s and then be activated from the injured list if he comes out of it healthy.
 Sheffield struck out seven batters in his previous rehab outing.

 “We’ll see where that goes,” Servais said.
 “It’s definitely a step in the right direction.
 He had a really good breaking ball and really got after it after giving up a home run to the second batter he faced.
 It was a good sign.”